[angio- + -graphy]

 INTRAVENOUS FLUORESCEIN ANGIOGRAM (Courtesy of Christine Chung, M.D.)

 magnetic resonance angiography

-Angiography in which radiopaque contrast is injected into arteries in the arms, legs, feet or hands and is is used to identify blocks to normal blood flow, injuries to arteries, or blood vessel malformations.
+Angiography in which radiopaque contrast is injected into arteries in the arms, legs, feet, or hands and is used to identify blocks to normal blood flow, injuries to arteries, or blood vessel malformations.